Northermata2387/wholesale-herb-site/README.md

 <h2>How to use Sun Rise Herbs:</h2>

-Use the Home navagation bar to view alternate pages and enjoy the options on the home page.
+Use the navagation bar at the top to view alternate pages and enjoy the options on the home page.

 ![Sun Rise Herbs Home image](/static/images/readme-images/01-home-page.JPG "Sun Rise Herbs Home image")